 I think overall it just put me in a more confident position, which for just over 2 hours of my time cant be argued against.

-I am by no means a Gradle expects, but like I just said, in that bit more confident with it, which can go along way.
+I am by no means a Gradle expert, but like I just said, i’m now that bit more confident with it, which can go along way.